BEST OF COSTA RICA TOUR: DETAILED ITINERARY

 Other birds of interest in this habitat include Chiriqui Quail-Dove, Brown Jay, Canivet’s Emerald, Ruddy Woodcreeper, Yellow-throated Euphonia, Yellow-bellied Elaenia, White-throated Thrush, the superb Long-tailed Manakin, Plain and House Wrens and the smart White-eared Ground-Sparrow.
 If they have returned from their lowland wintering areas Three-wattled Bellbirds will be uttering their deafening calls from exposed perches in the canopy.

-Best of Costa Rica: Day 10 After a final session at Monteverde we will transfer to Arenal Volcano for a two nights stay.
+Best of Costa Rica: Day 10 After a final session at Monteverde we will transfer to the Arenal volcano for a two nights stay.

 Costa Rica’s most active volcano has a perfect conical shape and depending on the weather usually allows breathtaking views.
 In certain years, ash columns and underground rumbling occur with nightly spectacles of glowing rocks tumbling down the slope from the volcano’s explosive eruptions.